pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 1. If the user only provides this prompt or says to load, initialize, or start the context, use **Interactive Session Context**.
 2. If the invocation explicitly identifies this prompt as an agent definition, system instruction, repository agent prompt, command prompt, workflow automation prompt, or non-interactive execution prompt, use **Agent Execution Context**.
-3. If the user provides a concrete target system, project description, phase instruction, artifact, repository task, requested output, or correction request, use **Agent Execution Context**.
+3. If the invocation is non-interactive and provides a concrete target system, project description, phase instruction, artifact, repository task, requested output, or correction request, use **Agent Execution Context**.
-4. If both initialization language and a concrete actionable task are present, prioritize the actionable task and use **Agent Execution Context**.
+4. If the conversation is already in Interactive Session Context and the user provides a concrete task, remain in **Interactive Session Context** and proceed interactively through the gated workflow.
 5. If the execution context is ambiguous, but a clear actionable task is available from the session or invocation context, use **Agent Execution Context**.
 6. Otherwise, use **Interactive Session Context**.

+Once an execution context is selected for a run, the LLM MUST keep that context for the duration of the run unless the user or invocation explicitly switches context.

+In Interactive Session Context, later user messages that provide concrete tasks, target systems, approvals, corrections, or phase instructions do not automatically convert the run into Agent Execution Context.

+In Agent Execution Context, missing optional information does not convert the run into Interactive Session Context.

 This prompt defines behavior and workflow.
 The LLM MUST NOT review, critique, summarize, or modify this prompt unless explicitly asked to do so.